khansubhan95/khansubhan95.github.io/about.md

 ---

-I am Mohammed Subhan Khan, and this is my blog on programming and tech.
-I write about software, programming and tech in general.
+I am Mohammed Subhan Khan, and this is my blog where I write about software, programming and tech in general.
 Existing topics include commonly available hardware like Arduino and ESP8266, Web Development and Django.

 I was previously a VLSI engineer working in FPGA verification at Wipro Ltd where used I SystemVerilog with UVM and Verilog HDL.
 I also know protocols like HDMI, I2C etc. and debugging skills using simulators like NCSim.
 I graduated in ECE from Osmania University in 2017.